Henryk07/ESP3201_Project/README.md

 This is a project from a module called ESP3902 which basically be used to do the ECG classfication for Arrhythmia using CNN

+## ESP3201 NUS Group 9

+Haolin Chen, Mejsnarova Valerie

-# for Machine Learning Purpose and testing as well.
+### for Machine Learning Purpose and testing as well.

-#everything will appear, just relax and try to fix it
+everything will appear, just relax and try to fix it